 People who identify along the LGBTQ spectrum are at an increased risk for mental health issues and substance use disorder.
-The reasons for this are unclear, but there is a solution if someone is struggling with either of these issues independently, or co-occurring substance abuse and mental health issues.
+The reasons for this are unclear, but there is a solution if someone is struggling with either of these issues independently or in conjunction with one another.
 Here, we hope to provide helpful resources that can help educate, inform, and advocate the fact that recovery is possible, no matter your problem.

 In America today, members of the LGBTQ community experience significantly higher rates of substance abuse than do the sexual majority.
 This has many contributing factors, and while the reasons may be obscure, the facts are not.